SpinningVinyl/Wildcard/README.md

 # Wildcard

 Wildcard is my own implementation of glob pattern matching.
 Glob patterns specify sets of strings with wildcard characters.
-This class provides a single static public method, `match(String, String)`, which returns `true` if the specified string matches the pattern.
+This class provides a single static public method, `match(String pattern, String text)`, which returns `true` if the text matches the pattern.

 <p>This implementation supports the following wildcards:</p>